“This quorum is called to order!” Rodney almost had to shout to make himself be heard over the top of the noise that his people were putting out.

 As they walked down to where they had stashed medical, John debated when he would call the two of them into his office.
 Or even if he would, because he had no idea how in the hell to approach the whole mess without it blowing up in his face.
 Clattering down the stairs, he looked around.
 The tower was 250 stories, there was no way the Ancients had used the stairs for everything.
 But there were no recognizable elevators.

 Something to have the guys who were on the field day duty to look for.
 The eight who were on the field day punishment could look for the Ancient elevator while they were cleaning everything in sight.
 It would give them something positive to do and free up manpower they didn’t have to do other things.
-Win, win, and also a morale booster.
+Win, win, and also a morale booster for everyone.

 The infirmary was thankfully only a few floors away from the main level that they were branching off from, so the trip was fairly quick.
 Walking into the room, all three men moved back into the recovery room and spread out.
 Stackhouse actually showed some discretion and survival skills and went to check on Cooper.
 John checked in with Markham and found his new Lieutenant staring at the ceiling.
 “Markham?
 How are you doing?”